-Recommendation n°3 (priority 2): Concerning savings and efficiencies:
+Recommendation n°3 (priority 2): Concerning savings and efficiencies, the External Auditor recommends that:

-- (a) the launching of the annual workshop on savings and efficiencies should be chaired personally by the Registrar; - (b) standard templates should be more widely used to support proposed and approved savings and efficiencies, disclosing the baseline level, the proposed and the approved amounts saved and the precise origin and nature of the saving (cut of existing cost or potential cost avoided); - (c) the annex to the proposed budget document dedicated to savings and efficiencies should only refer to those which result from genuine managerial initiatives and have an impact on the baseline; and - (d) a symmetric "top-down" approach, initiated every year at Principals level, and giving rise to an organized challenge with lower levels (i.e. Divisions and Sections) should be designed and implemented for staff limitations.
+- (a) The launching of the annual workshop on savings and efficiencies be chaired personally by the Registrar; - (b) Standard templates be more widely used to support proposed and approved savings and efficiencies, disclosing the baseline level, the proposed and the approved amounts saved and the precise origin and nature of the saving (cut of existing cost or potential cost avoided); - (c) The annex to the proposed budget document dedicated to savings and efficiencies only refer to those which result from genuine managerial initiatives and have an impact on the baseline; and - (d) A symmetric "top-down" approach, initiated every year at Principals level, and giving rise to an organized challenge with lower levels (i.e. Divisions and Sections) be designed and implemented for staff limitations.